 The performance and environment of an organization can be affected by conflicts among team members.
 Providing employees with a space where they can safely and calmly communicate their concerns is critical.
 Employees should be able to feel as though they can voice concerns or provide feedback and not feel judged or compared to one another.

 With a traditional feedback method, reviewing is typically done after long intervals, usually during annual performance evaluations.
 This can easily cause employees to become disconnected from their goals and make achieving better results difficult.
 With a culture of continuous feedback, employees can coordinate their work, accomplishments, and goals much more easily, which keeps the employees focused and removes the need for large comparisons among employees during periodic performance reviews.

 A fair review system is an effective review system.
 Reviewing employees fairly, transparently, and accurately leads to recognition of the work they do and their accomplishments.
 Fair and transparent reviews can’t focus on comparison by nature; otherwise, it wouldn’t be fair.
 If employees feel that the review system is fair, they’re far more likely to pay attention and actually focus on the things they need to do to improve.

 Comparing employee performances leads employees to look over their shoulders and see what everyone else is doing instead of focusing on themselves and how they can improve.
 In order to be able to improve, employees should constantly assess their own strengths and weaknesses and determine their own benchmarks.
 They can’t do this if they are constantly worrying about what their cohorts are doing.
-By removing comparison in reviews, you can significantly improve the health of your organization and how your team functions.
-Make sure that your reviews are focused only on the individual employee, their goals, and what they’re doing well, and where they can improve.
+By removing comparisons in reviews, you can significantly improve the health of your organization and how your team functions.
+Make sure that your reviews are focused only on the individual employee, their goals, what they’re doing well, and where they can improve.
 Make sure there is also the opportunity for employees to give their own feedback and identify areas where they feel your organization could help them to improve.